samolego/ClientStorage/README.md

 ## Current problems

 * detecting server is done via `brand` field from `CustomPayload` - this could be improved
-* item insertion is not ready yet
+* items sometimes glitch out
 * items are "shift-clicked"

 ## Server owners